HumanSignal/label-studio-sdk/examples/README.md

-# Example scripts for Label Studio SDK
+# Label Studio SDK Use Case Examples

 These end-to-end examples demonstrate how to use the SDK for specific use cases.